-You should have received a claim notice in number in the mail with details on how to get registered for your settlement.
+You should have received a claim notice number in the mail with details on how to get registered for your settlement.
 If you didn’t receive the notice or moved to a different location and would like to request a new one, you can do so by submitting a form here.

 This should pretty much sum it up for you, but if you’d like to get all of the details straight from the source, you can use the links below.
-Remember that you should have also received an official notice in the mail or via email as well.
+Remember that you should have also received official notice in the mail or via email as well.

 Have any other questions or want to discover how Tidal Commerce can save you up to 35% on your processing fees?